 Outside of the points mentioned, Shopify and BigCommerce are frankly almost the same from a customer perspective.
 They both offer unlimited resources, excellent 24/7 support and an assortment of themes and plugins to enhance your online store.

 As a whole, the WooCommerce business model is to provide you with the foundation in which to build, then sell you the tools to make it better.
-This approach has a lot of merit, keeping the cost of entry to a minimum and capitalizing on your success over time.
-This is can be especially attractive for new shops and merchants trying to minimize the investment up front.
+This approach has a lot of merits, keeping the cost of entry to a minimum and capitalizing on your success over time.
+This is can be especially attractive for new shops and merchants trying to minimize the investment upfront.

-While Shopify sells you an all inclusive service as a monthly package, WooCommerce gives their software out for free and charges to expand the capabilities instead.
-The shortcomings are noticeable, encouraging the purchase of various extensions, themes and tools to accomplish your goals.
-Things you would find included with a paid solution like Shopify are offered through an annual subscription based service.
+While Shopify sells you an all-inclusive service as a monthly package, WooCommerce gives their software out for free and charges to expand the capabilities instead.
+The shortcomings are noticeable, encouraging the purchase of various extensions, themes, and tools to accomplish your goals.
+Things you would find included with a paid solution like Shopify are offered through annual subscription-based service.